SoaringMoon/WaifuNetwork/Archive/Threads/Selecting a Programming Language.md

 # 16
 >>147
 >>148
-The three people [spoiler] possibly 4, I don't know if you are including me. [/spoiler] are loyal men to their brothers in arms.
-I am glad I found a small wholesome community like this where we can freely share ideas between each other without the fear of losing our jobs or being grounded by our parents.[spoiler] (^: [/spoiler] I mean this in the most literal sense, I love this community.
+The three people %% possibly 4, I don't know if you are including me. %% are loyal men to their brothers in arms.
+I am glad I found a small wholesome community like this where we can freely share ideas between each other without the fear of losing our jobs or being grounded by our parents.%% (^: %% I mean this in the most literal sense, I love this community.
 Also when you guys get time, I wanna speak about something concerning in the meta thread.

 Sage for off topic